-- Employers are not expected to know which employees, if any, have DACA, and the latest appeals court and district court decisions do not require employers to review Forms I-9, reverify employment authorization, or take any action at all.
+- Employers are not expected to know which employees, if any, have DACA, and the DACA court decisions do not require employers to review Forms I-9, reverify employment authorization, or take any action at all.

 - Employers are not required or encouraged to ask their employees or job applicants about their immigration status or whether they have DACA.